zabaldwin/zabaldwin.github.io/_pages/about.md

 <div style="display: flex; align-items: flex-start; gap: 20px;">
   <div style="flex: 1;">
     <p>
-      Lastly, I am an affiliate graduate trainee leader for the Accelerated AI Algorithms for Data-Driven Discovery Institute (<a href="https://a3d3.ai" target="_blank">A3D3</a>).
+      Lastly, I am an affiliate graduate student and trainee leader for the Accelerated AI Algorithms for Data-Driven Discovery Institute
+      (<a href="https://a3d3.ai" target="_blank">A3D3</a>).
     </p>
     <blockquote>